 You might also consider applying for a line of credit instead of borrowing against your home equity.
-Line of credits come with lower monthly payments and better terms than mortgages.
-But keep in mind that lines of credit aren’t insured by the federal government like a mortgage insurance is.
+Line of credit comes with lower monthly payments and better terms than mortgages.
+But keep in mind that lines of credit aren’t insured by the federal government like mortgage insurance is.
 So if something happens to your house, you could lose everything.

 The loan options selection process for online franchise loans is similar to those offered through brick-and-mortar locations.
 Lenders use data provided by third parties to determine eligibility.
 Once approved, you’ll receive a formal contract detailing all the terms and conditions of the agreement.

 When shopping for a business loan, make sure you understand exactly what types of financing you’re getting.
 For example, many commercial loans include prepayment penalties.

 That means if you repay early, you’ll owe additional funds.
 Business owners should always pay close attention to any fine print before signing an agreement.

 How Much Money Do I Need?

 You’ll first need to figure out how much capital you can afford to invest in your new venture to get started.
 The franchise owner’s initial investment ranges between $50,000-$100,000.

 This includes purchasing inventory, furniture, fixtures, software licenses, marketing materials, training programs, advertising costs, legal fees, and other startup expenses.

 The average cost per store is approximately $150,000.

 Once you know how much money you can spend, it’s time to calculate your break-even point.
 Your goal here is to find the number of stores needed to reach profitability within one year.